How to invest in property

 There is no guarantee that you’ll make a profit when you do, especially as the growth in the value of property has been slowing over the last few years, even more so in the south-east of England.
 However, the longer you keep the property the more likely you are to make a profit, and if you’re in a position to choose when to sell you can wait until it’s a good time.

 If you’re more interested in buying a property and selling it on at a profit in a shorter timescale, then property developing could be for you.
 This would usually involve buying a property in need of work, so you can add value to it through your refurbishments and put it back on the market again at a higher price.
+There are refurbishment loans that can be used for this purpose.

 Be mindful that if you want to ‘flip’ properties quickly you may have be on hand full-time to either carry out or project manage any large refurbishments – or have a trustworthy team of renovators who can do this for you.